 - It is NOT true that a cat or dog should have one heat cycle before being spayed.

 - Altering your pet will NOT change your pet's personality.
-Cats' personalities do not fully develop until about one year of age, and dogs' between one and two years.
-If your pet's personality changes after spaying at an early age, it would have changed without surgery.
+Cats' personalities do not fully develop until about one year of age, and dogs' personalities between one and two years.
+If your pet's personality changes after spaying at an early age, it would have changed anyway, regardless of surgery.

 The Michelson Found Animals Foundation's mission of saving pets and enriching lives is made possible by the generous contributions of Dr. Gary Michelson and Alya Michelson.